notWetro/scavenger_hunt/src/be-hunt-api/README.md

 ## Introduction

-This project serves as the backend for our scavenger hunts, providing functionality to store, retrieve, and update hunts and participations.
+This folder serves as the backend for our scavenger hunts, providing functionality to store, retrieve, and update hunts and participations.
+When you use the Hunt-Gui all the following steps become obsolet.

 ## Getting Started with Docker-Compose